Croatia Road Trip Itinerary to help you plan your trip.

 We found a smaller swimming hole which was near the main Skradinski Buk but was hidden because of the trees.
 Because of this, not many people were swimming here.

 We visited in August and it was very crowded.
-The only time where we could enjoy the waterfall without people was during late afternoon.
+The only time we could enjoy the waterfall without people was during the late afternoon.
 My friend Selin [Sollunatic Photos] visited a month before us and Skradinski Buk waterfall looks so empty in her photos.

 Unlike Plitvice Lakes, you don’t need to walk that much inside Krka National Park.
 If you’re doing this trip with a baby in a stroller, then Krka National Park will be an easier destination and you should skip Plitvice Lakes.

 The Krka National Park is home to many outstanding parts of Croatia’s history, including traditional watermills, and the Krka Monastery.
 Sightsee ancient Roman catacombs, exquisite cascades, and the park’s most popular site; its seven waterfalls.